RED NOSES arts in healthcare advocacy

 Human rights-based approach

-We firmly believe in the fundamental human right to a complete state of health, as defined by the World Health Organization (WHO) and the Sustainable Development Goals (SDGs).
+RED NOSES firmly believes in the fundamental human right to a complete state of health.
+This is defined by the World Health Organization and the Sustainable Development Goals.
+Moreover, we recognise the right to access art and the transformative power it holds.

-We are dedicated to raising awareness about the positive impact of the arts on health and wellbeing and advocating for policies and legal frameworks that enable everyone to benefit from arts and humour.
+Additionally, we advocate for policies and legal frameworks that enable everyone to benefit from arts and humour.

 ©RED NOSES International - Ben Kaulfus